inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 Docker is a set of Platform as a Service products that use OS level virtualization to deliver software in packages called containers.

 ### CONTAINERS:
-- encapsulate an application and its dependencies along with a runtime environment, libraries, and configurations.
+- encapsulate an application/ pipeline/ database/ process etc. and its dependencies along with a runtime environment, libraries, and configurations.
 - share the host OS kernel and some syterm libraries.
 - run as isolated processes on the host OS.
-- multiple can be run on one host OS.
+- multiple containers can be run on one host OS.
-- lightweight and resource efficient.
-- quick to spin up compared to VMs.
-- best suited for running multiple applications or processes with similar OS and security requirements on the same host.
-VMs are better suited if there are different OS requirements or a higher level of isolation is required.

 ### ADVANTAGES: